Click to grab your free copy of our Garden Tools Cheat Sheet!

 70. Triple Treat Pumpkins

-Triple Treat Pumpkins have beautiful orange skin and delicious hull-less seeds.
-Besides the skin being perfectly uniform, the orange flesh inside is also delicious to eat, which is what makes these pumpkins perfect for a good pumpkin pie as well.
-They weigh between 8 to 10 pounds with an average harvest period of 110 days.
+Besides the perfectly uniform skin, the orange flesh inside is also delicious, making these pumpkins perfect for a good pumpkin pie.
+They weigh between 8 to 10 pounds, with an average harvest period of 110 days.

-These Triple Treat Pumpkins are good for both decorative and cooking purposes.
+These Triple Treat Pumpkins are suitable for both decorative and cooking purposes.
 Moreover, you can also use the seeds of these pumpkins to good effect by eating them or raw after cooking them in some olive oil.

 71. Jack of all Trade Pumpkin